Bavarians

 - Literary Works

-- Bavarian literature includes works by authors like Thomas Mann and Bertolt Brecht, reflecting the region's intellectual and cultural depth.
+- Bavarian literature includes works by authors like Thomas Mann, whose writings reflect the region's cultural depth.

 - Architectural Styles